 In a perfectly rational world, you see a product or service offering you significant value (many benefits, fewer costs), you make the purchase.
 Who the seller is, your past experiences with them or your friend’s attitude towards them shouldn’t matter.
 But we don’t live in a perfectly rational world and these things matter.

-It’s difficult to trust the advertiser’s message right away.
-So you have to rely on other social cues to decide whether or not you should buy from them.
+The key thing that many business owners don’t seem to understand is that it’s difficult for potential customers to trust the advertiser’s message right away.
+So they have to rely on other social cues to decide whether or not they should make the purchase decision.

 This is why companies use what’s called social proof to convince their potential customers that they’re good to do business with.
 They show off the number of customers they already have and other well-known brands they’ve worked with.
 This creates trust and security.